Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: The MultiQ Dataset

 \subsection{Validation of Translations}

-We asked native speakers to annotate the correctness of the 200 translated \textsc{MultiQ} questions for 10 languages: Chinese, French, Farsi, German, Indonesian, Italian, Japanese, Russian, Spanish, and Urdu.
-Across these languages, annotators marked an average of 94.4\% of translations as correct.
-Translations were least accurate for Indonesian and Farsi, at 89.0\%, while the translations for Italian and German were the most accurate, at 99.0\%.
+We asked native speakers to annotate the correctness of the 200 translated \textsc{MultiQ} questions for 19 languages: Arabic, Catalan, Chinese, Farsi, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Spanish, Tagalog, Russian, Spanish, Quechua, Ukrain, Urdu and Xhosa.
+Across these languages, annotators marked an average of 91.6\% of translations as correct.
+Translations were least accurate for Tagalog at 60.0\% and Arabic at 82.2\%, while the translations for Italian and German were the most accurate, at 99.0\%.
 We present the full results in the Appendix \ref{app:multiq}.
 Qualitatively, several annotators stated that some translations, while accurate in content, tended to be literal, word-for-word translations rather than natural expressions.
 Overall, the automated translation introduces some noise into \textsc{MultiQ}, but our validation results suggest that the amount of noise is limited.
 This is why we frame \textsc{MultiQ} as a \emph{silver standard} benchmark that can provide meaningful insights into basic multilingual capabilities, even if exact results on individual test cases may not be perfectly reliable.